Spitting volcano keeps search parties off New Zealand's White Island

 Australian Prime Minister Scott Morrison said three Australians were feared to be among the confirmed fatalities, with 13 among the injured.

 A website managed by the New Zealand Red Cross listed 17 Australians as missing.
 The Family Links website is a forum for people to register missing persons, who can respond to confirm they are safe.
 A person who has been found but is in the hospital, for instance, might still be marked “missing” on the list.
+[L4N28K1Z5]

 Malaysia’s high commission in New Zealand said one Malaysian was among the dead, while Britain’s high commissioner to New Zealand confirmed two British women were among the injured.